Family Law Valuations for Divorce and Separation

 Often in cases of family law or a property settlement between two parties, a property valuation will be required.

-With a clear, non-partisan analysis of any property assets that are being divided, you’ll be able to make sure that you’re getting a fair amount in any settlement.
-With no-one able to argue that the assessment is biased.
+With an independent valuation of any property assets that are being divided, you’ll be able to make sure that you’re getting a fair amount in any settlement.

 Licensed property valuers are the only recognised experts if you are involved in mediation or court, and our reports are used regularly by clients as expert evidence in such processes.
 We provide reports direct to client/s, or as instructed by solicitors.

-A real estate agents advice is not considered to be accurate or independent by the courts (and most fair minded people as well), and as such engaging a property valuer is vital to ensure you receive the best advise and outcome in regards to your property assets.
+It should be noted by clients that a real estate agents advice is not considered to be accurate or independent by the courts or mediation process (and most fair minded people as well), and as such engaging a property valuer is vital to ensure you receive the best advise and outcome in regards to your property assets.

 First and foremost, we’re an entirely independent valuer – so we’ve got no involvement here besides providing all sides with an accurate, even-handed assessment of a property’s value.